-Beneficial Owner: Shares Registered in the Name of Broker or Bank form to ensure that your vote is counted.
+If, on April 22, 2022, your shares were held, not in your name, but rather in an account at a brokerage firm, bank or other similar organization, then you should have received a voting instruction form with these proxy materials from that organization rather than from Acadia.
+Simply complete and mail the voting instruction form to ensure that your vote is counted.
 Alternatively, you may vote by telephone or over the internet as instructed by your broker, bank or other agent.
-To vote in person at the annual meeting, you must obtain a valid proxy from your broker, bank, or other agent.
+To vote online during the annual meeting, you must obtain a valid proxy from your broker, bank, or other agent.
 Follow the instructions from your broker, bank or other agent included with these proxy materials, or contact your broker, bank or other agent to request a proxy form.